iammukeshm/CleanArchitecture.WebApi/README.md

 # Clean Architecture with ASP.NET Core 3.1 WebApi
 ### Coming Soon.
 Work under Progress.
-An Implementation of Clean Architecture with ASP.NET Core 3.1 WebApi
+An Implementation of Clean Architecture with ASP.NET Core 3.1 WebApi.

 Check out my [blog](https://www.codewithmukesh.com) or say [Hi on Twitter!](https://twitter.com/codewithmukesh)

 ## Give a Star ⭐️
 If you found this Implementation helpful or used it in your Projects, do give it a star.
 Thanks!

+## Purpose of this Repository
+The primary goal is to create a Full-Fledged implementation, that is well documented along with the steps taken to build this Solution from Scratch.
+I also intend to make this Solution available as a Solution Template within Visual Studio 2019 (by installing the required Nuget Package).
+- Demonstrate Clean Monolith Architecture in ASP.NET Core 3.1
+- This is not a Proof of Concept
+- Implementation that is ready for Production
+- Integrate the most essential libraries and packages

 ## Proposed Technologies and Features
 - ASP.NET Core 3.1 WebApi